ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 ***

-**Electro-magnetic Flux Quantization Revisited -- Global Completion of Higher Gauge Theories**

-> Approaching the centennial of Dirac's understanding of magnetic flux quantization, the time has come to establish full *electro*-magnetic flux quantization, globally completing higher gauge theories such as higher dimensional supergravities.
-Beyond conjectural RR-flux quantization in K-theory, this concerns the global completion of 11D supergravity and its M-brane probes, with experimentally relevant applications to the geometric engineering of anyonic topological order in fractional quantum Hall systems.

 \begin{xymatrix}
 Q B \ar[d] \ar[r] & Q A \sqcup Q B \ar[d] \ar[r] & A \sqcup Q B \ar[d]\cr